Don’t Spend $100 on a Massage. Here’s How to Find Cheap Ones

 Many health insurance policies cover medical massages.
 These tend to be focused on a medical need, and they’re usually deep tissue, but are otherwise similar to a spa massage.

 There are some caveats, however.
 With some high-level health policies, you may be able to walk into any chiropractic office and request a medical massage.
 You’ll just be responsible for the co-pay.
-But other policies will require a prescription from your doctor, deeming massage therapy to be medically necessary.
+But other policies will require a prescription from your doctor that deems massage therapy to be medically necessary.

 According to the American Massage Therapy Association, nearly all patients who spoke to their doctor about massage therapy received positive feedback: 19% of patients said their doctors agreed that a massage might benefit them; 47% said their doctors encouraged or strongly recommended massage therapy; and 25% said their doctors issued a referral to a massage therapist.